lijamez/movie-countdown/README.md

 ### Dynamic Backdrop
 If `fetch_media_info` is true, then the backdrop will be fetched whenever the timer's name is changed.
 The search for the backdrop isn't perfect, however.
 For example, if you enter `The Room`, it could fetch the incorrect movie, "The Disappointment Room".
 To improve search results, add a hint to the timer name.

+### Youtube Video Embedding
+Paste a link to YouTube video anywhere in the page to embed and automatically play it.
+Supports regular YouTube (www.youtube.com) and share links (youtu.be).

 **Year Hint**
 Add a year in parentheses.
 For example, `The Jungle Book (1967)` vs `The Jungle Book (2016)`.